stkent/stkent.github.io/_posts/2016-06-03-the-human-context-a-followup.md

 {% include kramdown_definitions.md %}

 One of the risks of presenting on nascent APIs is that significant changes are fair game.
-Luckily, the timing of my Self Conference talk [The Human Context: Exploring Google's Nearby APIs]({% post_url 2016-05-21-self-conference-2016 %}) a couple weeks back allowed me to quickly update my slides to incorporate _most_ of the changes announced at Google I/O two days earlier.
+Luckily, the timing of my Self Conference talk [The Human Context: Exploring Google’s Nearby APIs]({% post_url 2016-05-21-self-conference-2016 %}) a couple weeks back allowed me to quickly update my slides to incorporate _most_ of the changes announced at Google I/O two days earlier.
 Google Nearby guy [Andrew Bunner](https://twitter.com/andrewbunner){:new_tab} was kind enough to review the recording of my talk and pass along some pointers!

 <!--more-->